The Fundamental Principle

 Check Work at Key Stages — Not Just at the End

 Groundworks: Inspect excavation depth and width against the structural engineer's foundation design before concrete is poured.
 Check drainage falls with a spirit level before backfilling.
 Once concrete is poured and drains are buried, defects are very expensive to remedy.
+No exceptions.

 First fix: Check that pipe and cable routes have been agreed and are clear before boarding begins.
-Plumber and electrician must coordinate — conflicts in the same stud void are common and expensive once the boards are on.
+Plumber and electrician must coordinate.
+Conflicts in the same stud void are common and expensive once the boards are on.

 When Work Is Not to Standard